 - Interpreter or Translator

-A variety of paths in the teaching, counseling, and scholarly professions may also satisfy INFPs intellectual and altruistic goals, including roles such as:
+A variety of paths in the teaching, counseling, and scholarly professions may also fit INFPs’ intellectual needs and helping nature, including roles such as:

 - Teachers, varied, including:

 - Middle School Teacher

 - Secondary School Teacher

 - Art, Drama, or Music Teacher

 - Philosophy and Religion Teacher

 - Substance Abuse Counselor

 - Genetic Counselor